wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    ball.example.com (or dog.example.com) it will once again go off and query the example.com servers for these names.

+   Apart from wasting bandwidth, this also wastes resources on the recursive server (it needs to keep state for outstanding queries), wastes resources on the authoritative server (it has to answer additional questions), increases latency (the end user has to wait longer than necessary to get back an NXDOMAIN answer), can be used by attackers to cause a DoS (see additional resources), and also has privacy implications (e.g: typos leak out further than necessary).

    Now, assume that the (DNSSEC signed) "example.org" zone contains:

    avocado.example.org   IN A 192.0.2.1